KamilRybacki/Homepose/README.md

 Docker volumes i.e. modification of config files or changing permissions on chosen directories.

-This can be done by creating `pre_init.sh` and `post_init.sh` Bash scripts, which are automagically run by Homestack just before building of custom Dockerfiles.
+This can be done by creating `pre_init.sh` and `post_init.sh` Bash scripts, which are automagically run by Homepose just before building of custom Dockerfiles.
 Wait, custom Dockerfiles?

 Yeah, HomePose checks if an app setup files directory contains a file named ... `Dockerfile` and automatically build image defined there.
 This can be done manually or